 The stage of a cancer describes how far it has spread.
 Your child’s treatment and prognosis (outlook) depend, to a large extent, on the cancer’s stage.
-Staging is based on the results of the physical exam and imaging tests (ultrasound, CT scans, etc.), which are described in How are Wilms tumors diagnosed?, as well as on the results of surgery to remove the tumor, if it has been done.
+Staging is based on the results of the physical exam and imaging tests (ultrasound, CT scans, etc.), which are described in Tests for Wilms Tumors, as well as on the results of surgery to remove the tumor, if it has been done.

 A staging system is a standard way for the cancer care team to sum up the extent of the tumor.
 In the United States, the Children’s Oncology Group staging system is used most often to describe the extent of spread of Wilms tumors.
-This system describes Wilms tumor stages using Roman numerals I through V (1 through 5).
+This system divides Wilms tumors into 5 stages using Roman numerals I through V.

 The tumor has grown beyond the kidney, either into nearby fatty tissue or into blood vessels in or near the kidney, but it was removed completely by surgery without any apparent cancer left behind.
 Nearby lymph nodes (bean-sized collections of immune cells) do not contain cancer.
 The tumor was not biopsied before surgery.

-This stage refers to Wilms tumors that may not have been removed completely.
+This stage refers to Wilms tumors that most likely have not have been removed completely.
 The cancer remaining after surgery is limited to the abdomen (belly).
 One or more of the following features may be present:

 The cancer has spread through the blood to organs away from the kidneys such as the lungs, liver, brain, or bones, or to lymph nodes far away from the kidneys.

-Tumors are found in both kidneys at diagnosis.
+Tumors are found in both kidneys at the time of diagnosis.

 The other main factor in determining the prognosis and treatment for a Wilms tumor is the tumor’s histology, which is based on how the tumor cells look under a microscope.
-The histology can be either favorable or unfavorable (anaplastic).
-These are described in more detail in What is Wilms tumor?
+The histology can be either favorable or anaplastic.
+These are described in more detail in What Are Wilms Tumors?